RayZh-hs/chisel-5stage-cpu/docs/components.md

 - The instruction is a branch instruction (opcode 1100011)
 - The instruction is a jump instruction (opcode 1101111 or 1100111)

-The frontend stall flag will set, until the
+The frontend stall flag will set, until the corresponding destination address is calculated and sent back to InstFetcher to update the PC.